William Monroe Trotter biography

 Early Life and Education

 William Monroe Trotter was born on April 7, 1872, in Chillicothe, Ohio, and raised in Hyde Park, Boston.
 His father, James, was a writer and former civil rights lieutenant who worked in real estate.
-Trotter excelled in academics growing up, becoming his predominantly-white high school's class president and attending Harvard College in the early 1890s.
-He became the college's first African-American student to be elected Phi Betta Kappa, and graduated magna cum laude in 1895, later earning a master's degree.
+Trotter excelled in academics growing up, becoming his predominantly-white high school's class president and attending Harvard University in the early 1890s.
+He made history as Harvard's first African-American student to become a member of the Phi Beta Kappa honor fraternity before graduating magna cum laude from the school in 1895, later earning a master's degree.
 Stalled from going into banking due to discrimination, Trotter worked in real estate.
 In 1899, he married Geraldine L. Pindell.

 Founding 'The Guardian'